 Meet Zahra Haji, the Yoga Goddess

 Hello Beautiful.
-I’m Zahra, yoga teacher and fertility coach passionate about women’s reproductive health and spiritual balance.
+I’m Zahra, yoga teacher, fertility coach and psychotherapist passionate about women’s reproductive health and spiritual balance.

 I founded Yoga Goddess to teach women how to embrace their bodies and reconnect with their essence, their potential, and their beautiful vastness.